 Eastern suburbs

-Heading east, through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
-So far, the disabled niece trike tour experience in Sydney, was fun and memorable.
+They headed east through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+Already, the daughter mother trike tour experience on the trike, has shown our passengers so much of the interesting areas of eastern Sydney.

 Bondi Beach